 Place in Orbit* is an extensive, long-term inquiry into objects that are inspired and influenced by shapes, colors, materials, and data of space satellites.
-The installation made for Srishti Live 2017 at Bengaluru Fantastic 2017 is the realization of its first stage, an interactive public art experience, weaving across layers of physical objects and Augmented Reality.
-It was realized during the bangaloREsidency, in collaboration with Goethe-Institut / Max Mueller Bhavan Bangalore, at Srishti Institute of Arts, Science and Technology.
+The installation PSLV-C37 made during Srishti Live 2017 for Bengaluru Fantastic 2017 is the realization of its first stage, an interactive public art experience, weaving across layers of physical objects and Augmented Reality.
+It was realized during the bangaloREsidency, in collaboration with Goethe-Institut / Max Mueller Bhavan Bangalore, at Srishti Institute of Art, Science and Technology.

-Simulacrum models of satellites from India’s iconic mission PSLV–C37, which set the world record for the most satellites launched simultaneousy, are used to create an installation setup that reveals new dimensions of reception and meaning beyond the original scientific and technological purpose of the intitial objects.
+Simulacrum models of satellites from India’s iconic mission PSLV-C37, which set the world record for the most satellites launched simultaneously, are used to create an installation setup that reveals new dimensions of reception and meaning beyond the original scientific and technological purpose of the initial objects.

 The installation consists of four parts: a mission control panel, a sculptural object inspired by the mission’s main cargo CartoSat-2D, and smaller satellites that simulate CubeSats.
 These physically present objects are accompanied by several virtual objects.

 Connected with each other via sound, light, sensors, and interaction modes these objects monitor and engage a communication between the pieces themselves as well as with the visitors.
 The result of this monitoring is visible through a mission control panel broadcasting it simultaneously and providing an access point for the visitor’s interaction.